AmandaStange/CharmmGuiAuto/README.md

 For detailed contribution guidelines, please see [CONTRIBUTING.md](CONTRIBUTING.md).

 If you plan to contribute **a new feature** or **significant changes**, please open an issue first to discuss your idea.

+## Citation

+If you use CharmmGuiAuto in your research, please cite the following article:

+Stange, A.D., Zuzic, L., Schiøtt, B., & Berglund, N.A.
+(2025).
+Exploring insulin-receptor dynamics: Stability and binding mechanisms. *Structure*, 33(8), 1–11. https://doi.org/10.1016/j.str.2025.04.022

+BibTeX entry is provided in [citation.bib](citation.bib).

 ## License